Workload Automation CA 7 Edition r12.0/12.1 Hot and Stable Backup and Recovery Procedures

 Hot Backups are used for sites that are concerned with recovering data up to the minute of point of failure.
 It is also for sites that do not want to stop CA 7 just to run a backup of their data.

-You can only use hot backup if your CA Datacom MUF has an option of LOGRCV set to NO and the recovery files are being generated using LXX Spilling.
+It is recommended to use hot backup only if Datacom MUF has an option of LOGRCV set to NO and the recovery files are being generated using LXX Spilling.

 To run the hot backup, use the JCL that is provided in CAL2JCL member AL2DBHOT.
-We recommend that you run AL2DBHOT nightly, preferably during a low period of CA 7 activity.
+It is recommended to run AL2DBHOT nightly, preferably during a low period of CA 7 activity.

-To restore from the hot backup, you will need to use the data output from the last AL2DBHOT job and restore using CAL2JCL member AL2DLOAD.
-Once this is complete, run the JCL that is in CAL2JCL member AL2DBREC using the spill files created since your last hot backup.
+To restore from the hot backup, use the data output from the last AL2DBHOT job and restore using CAL2JCL member AL2DLOAD.
+Once this is completed, run the JCL that is in CAL2JCL member AL2DBREC using the spill files created by the last hot backup.

-** NOTE ** Before you restore the hot backup for your production data, call CA Datacom and CA 7 support and open a severity one issue.
+** NOTE ** Before restoring the hot backup for production data, call Broadcom Datacom support and Broadcom CA 7 support and open a severity one issue.

 Additional Information

-As always, please contact CA Technologies support for CA Workload Automation CA 7 Edition if you have further questions.
+As always, please contact Broadcom support for Workload Automation CA 7 Edition if you have further questions.